Certificates for the cloud management gateway

 Create a custom SSL certificate for the CMG the same as for a cloud distribution point.
 Follow the instructions for Deploying the service certificate for cloud-based distribution points but do the following things differently:

-- When requesting the custom web server certificate, provide an FQDN for the certificate's common name.
-This can be a public domain name you own or you may leverage the cloudapp.net domain.
+When requesting the custom web server certificate, provide an FQDN for the certificate's common name.
+This name can be a public domain name you own or you may use the cloudapp.net domain.
 If using your own public domain, refer to the process above for creating a DNS alias in your organization's public DNS.

 Azure management certificate

 This certificate is required for classic service deployments.
-It is not required for Azure Resource Manager deployments.
+It's not required for Azure Resource Manager deployments.